tabularelf/gamemaker-kitchen/src/cookbook-3.md

 Requirements for participation:
 - Must be familiar with source control (GameMaker Kitchen uses Github, so Git\Source Tree\Github Desktop, etc)
 - Must have a basic fundamental understanding of GameMaker and GameMaker Language
+- Must base your tutorial on either LTS or latest monthly.
+(If it is made for LTS, please append the LTS tag to it!)

 Requirements for submission:
 - You may work on a tutorial that was already in progress before the jam started, but it should be in an incomplete or prototype state.
 No submitting a tutorial that was already finished before the jam started!